Section I: Honor Code and Code of Conduct

 - Administrative Hearing Board: The DoS/VPSA may impanel the AHB to hear cases deemed unsuitable for the IB or when the IB is unable to meet, such as during vacation periods or study days.
-An AHB for a hearing includes three Integrity Board members from the administration, staff, and/or faculty appointed by the DoS/VPSA.
+An AHB for a hearing includes three trained members from the administration/staff who are appointed by the DoS/VPSA and/or the faculty members who serve on the Faculty Advisory Board (FAB) and are appointed by the Faculty Executive Committee (FEC) to serve in over-lapping two-year terms.
 In academic cases, the AHB will include at least one faculty member.
 The Conduct Administrator will act as non-voting advisor to the hearing process.
 The DoS/VPSA advises the IB chair(s) of all AHB cases.

 Participants in the Hearing Process

 - Conduct Administrator (CA): The CA provides the board with information and answers questions about policy and procedure and is responsible for board training.
 The CA receives reports of suspected violations and provides information about the applicable process to the harmed party, Reporting Individual and Responding Student.
 The CA also works with the IB/AHB chair to ensure an orderly hearing process and presents the investigation findings to the board.
 In most cases, the Dean of the Faculty for Academic Policy and Advising serves as CA for academic cases and an administrator from the Dean of Students and Vice President for Student Affairs Office serves as CA for social integrity cases.